 - -Support for the WIHousingSearch.org website.
-This free online resource provides Wisconsin individuals and families a searchable database of statewide affordable rental housing. - -The Division of Energy, Housing and Community Resources works to improve the stock of affordable housing in non-entitlement jurisdictions through its state- and federally funded housing programs. - -The Wisconsin Housing and Economic Development Authority's (WHEDA) Low-Income Housing Tax Credit (LIHTC) program offers a reduction in tax liability to property owners and private investors to encourage the development of affordable rental housing.
+This free online resource provides Wisconsin individuals and families a searchable database of statewide affordable rental housing. - -The Division of Energy, Housing and Community Resources works to improve the stock of affordable housing in non-entitlement jurisdictions through its state- and federally funded housing programs especially those that are located in areas with a need for more affordable housing opportunities. - In addition, the State fully supports efforts to reduce NIMBYism, prejudice, and negative attitudes toward affordable and multifamily housing, and will encourage planning decisions by CDBG subrecipient communities that work to decrease segregation and increase integration of populations. - -The Wisconsin Housing and Economic Development Authority's (WHEDA) Low-Income Housing Tax Credit (LIHTC) program offers a reduction in tax liability to property owners and private investors to encourage the development of affordable rental housing.
 In addition, WHEDA administers the federal Housing Trust Fund which provides funding to construct housing for Extremely Low-income renters.